creativecreature/sturdyc/README.md

 2024/04/07 09:42:49 Value: value
 2024/04/07 09:42:49 Value: value
 2024/04/07 09:42:49 Fetching value for key: key
+...
 ```

 The entire example is available [here.](https://github.com/creativecreature/sturdyc/tree/main/examples/missing)

-## Batch endpoints
+# Batch endpoints
-The main challenge with caching batchable endpoints is reducing the number of
+One challenge with caching batchable endpoints is that you have to find a way
-keys.
-To illustrate, let's say that we have 10 000 records, and an endpoint for
+to reduce the number of keys.
+To illustrate, let's say that we have 10 000
-fetching them that allows for batches of 20.
+records, and an endpoint for fetching them that allows for batches of 20.

-Now, let's calculate the number of cache key combinations if we were to simply
+Now, let's calculate the number of combinations if we were to create the keys
-create the keys from the query params:
+from the query params:

 $$ C(n, k) = \binom{n}{k} = \frac{n!}{k!(n-k)!} $$